What is a Trademark?

 The BIPA Trademarks Office maintains a Register of Trademarks containing full application information on all registrations and renewals; which facilitates examination, search and potential opposition by third parties.
 Trademark protection is territorial, therefore one is only protected in the jurisdiction where protection was applied for.

 National: all national applications are administered by the Business and Intellectual Property Authority (BIPA).

-International: WIPO- administers an international registration system for trademarks called the Madrid System.
-The Madrid System enables an applicant to single application designating countries in which the applicant seeks protection.
+International: WIPO administers an international registration system for trademarks called the Madrid System.
+The Madrid System enables an applicant to submit a single application in designated countries in which the applicant seeks protection.